Russia suspects another US citizen of espionage

-It’s not the first time a US citizen has been suspected of espionage.
-In the course of the war against Ukraine, the situation between Washington and Moscow is very tense.

-Moscow – The Russian authorities are taking action against a Russian-born US citizen on “suspicion of espionage”.
+Dhe Russian authorities are taking action against a US citizen of Russian origin on “suspicion of espionage”.
 The Lefortovo court announced the new allegations against the businessman, who has already been sentenced to prison for bribery, according to Russian state media on Thursday.
 Information about the exact nature of the allegations is not yet known.

 The man was born in Russia, according to media reports, but later moved to the United States and took US citizenship there.
 In September 2022, the company manager was sentenced in Moscow to three and a half years in prison after allegations of bribery.
 According to official information, those close to former Russian Deputy Prime Minister Arkady Dvorkovich were also involved in the case.